TeachOER

 Teaching about OER

-In this spirit, we would like to share some materials developed by CTL staff.
-Some of these materials were created as part of live and/or synchronous programming, and some for
+In this spirit, we would like to share some educational materials developed by CTL staff.
+These materials were created with different learning modalities in mind: some are used in live and/or synchronous programming, and others allow faculty learn asynchronously.

 OER SEMINARS